Advancing Brainwave-Based Biometrics: A Large-Scale, Multi-Session Evaluation: Results and Discussion

-\textbf{Experiment setup:} Our claim is that the proposed method supports both inter-subject and inter-session generalization.
+We hypothesize that the proposed method supports both inter-subject and inter-session generalization.
+Inter-subject generalization refers to the ability of a model trained on a subset of users to perform well on previously unseen users.
+Inter-session generalization refers to the ability of the model to embed data from different sessions of the same user close to each other in the feature space.
 Therefore, this is reflected by the data split and evaluation protocol.
 We divided the 345 available subjects into non-overlapping sets: 230 subjects for training the deep learning-based feature extractor, 15 for validation, and 100 randomly selected subjects for evaluation, on whom system performance is measured.
-In all experiments, unless specified otherwise, the first session of each subject was used for enrollment, and the remaining sessions of the same subject for verification.
-This setup ensures inter-subject evaluation and shows that the model does not require retraining when new users are added.
+In all experiments, unless specified otherwise, the first session of each subject in the evaluation set was used for enrollment, and the remaining sessions of the same subject for verification.
+This split ensures inter-subject evaluation, since no subject appears in more than one of the training, validation, and evaluation sets, and shows that the model does not require retraining when new users are added.
 Additionally, separating enrollment and verification by session enables the assessment of inter-session generalization.